inflearn logo

 • And above all,

-you will develop the ability to identify scams and rug pulls yourself without relying on external reputations.
+you will develop the ability to identify scams and rug pulls on your own without relying on external reputations.

 By directly reading liquidity, contracts, and internal transaction flows,